Surrounded (web series): History

 As political tensions increased in the United States, it became a popular practice to hold debates on the Internet, particularly among conservative pundits such as Ben Shapiro, Jordan Peterson, and Charlie Kirk, the latter's debates having been published on YouTube in the past on accounts such as the one run by Turning Point USA.
 Progressive commentators such as Destiny and Hasan Piker had done this for some time as well.
-Jubilee Media was founded with the stated intention of finding common ground between debaters, and published various videos in which people were put in situations where they were in the same room with someone they disagreed with, including video in which a scientist debates several flat Earthers, and a vegan debates several meat-eater, and the Surrounded series.
+Jubilee Media was founded with the stated intention of finding common ground between debaters, and published various videos in which people were put in situations where they were in the same room with someone they disagreed with, including video in which a scientist debates several flat Earthers, and a vegan debates several meat-eaters, and the Surrounded series.
 According to founder Jason Y. Lee, Jubilee Media was intended as a media empire teaching people how to connect and disagree.
 The focus of Surrounded was to center the debate of "the many versus the mighty".

-The first video published in the series was one in which Kirk debated twenty five college students.
-Later that month, their video "Can 1 Woke Teen Survive 25 Trump Supporters?" went viral, in which Dean Withers was pit against twenty five individuals who supported Trump after having been in Kirk's episode.
+The first video published in the series was one in which Charlie Kirk debated twenty five college students.
+Later that month, their video, "Can 1 Woke Teen Survive 20 Trump Supporters?" went viral, in which Dean Withers was pit against twenty individuals who supported Trump after having been in Kirk's episode.
 Withers, who had been in other Jubilee videos prior, argued regarding various political topics such as reproductive rights, including abortion and IUDs, and Kamala Harris' merits as a presidential candidate.
 Withers was invited to the White House following the release of the episode.